EnSpec/SpecDAL/README.rst

 Installation from Source
 ========================
+**Warning:** This method of installation will override any other versions of SpecDAL in your current environment.
+A virtual environment can be used to preserve other installations.

 SpecDAL can also be installed from source.
 Open a terminal and run the command:

 ``git clone https://github.com/EnSpec/SpecDAL.git && pip install SpecDAL/``